esphome/esphome-devices/src/docs/devices/Globe-Electric-Wi-Fi-Smart-Plug-50329/index.md

 This device uses the WB2S module that comes with Tuya firmware which can be flashed to esphome using cloudcutter following instructions [here](https://digiblur.com/2023/04/10/tuya-cloudcutter-with-esphome-how-to-guide/)

-This requires a custom fork of esphome to complie the firmware for the WB2S module (<https://github.com/esphome/esphome/pull/3509>) as it is not natively support by esphome yet
+Support for WB2S modules is available in ESPhome 2023.9.0 (<https://github.com/esphome/esphome/pull/3509>).

 ## GPIO Pinout